Dashlane password manager review 2023: Is it safe enough?

 Twitter support account | @DashlaneSupport |

-Finally, if you’re stuck on a problem outside of the live chat hours, an automated bot will do its best to provide you with relevant resources, and should that fail, email support is available seven days a week.
+If you encounter an issue outside of the live chat support hours, there’s an automated bot will do its best to provide you with relevant resources, and should that fail, email support is available seven days a week.

 Video review